 With the intent of reducing pollution and land development impacts from automobile use, 110 individually lockable bike storage racks were provided in the basements of Appleton, Hyde, Moore and Maine Halls.

 There were numerous goals established at the start of the project.
 The historic nature of the exterior of the buildings was to be preserved in accordance with the current preservation practice and recommendations from the State Historic Preservation Commission (SHPC).
 The buildings were to be upgraded to meet the building and fire code requirements along with improving accessibility to the buildings.
 The interior layout of the building was designed in a manner that continued the traditions and social structure of freshman housing.
-The interior layout of the building was based on three room quads grouped along generous hallway common space.
+The interior layout of the building was based on three-room quads grouped along with generous hallway common space.